dimanikulin/dimanikulin/WhatILearnedAsProductManager.md

 The third artifact was **Product Vision Board.**
 I downloaded a template [here](https://www.romanpichler.com/) and filled in the following fields:
 - **VISION** to answer the questions: **What is your purpose for creating the product?
 Which positive change should it bring about?**
 - **TARGET GROUP** to answer the questions: **Which market or market segment does the product address?
-Who are target customers and users?**
+Who are the target customers and users?**
 - **NEEDS** to answer the questions: **What problem does the product solve?
 Which benefit does it provide?**
 - **PRODUCT** to answer the questions: **What kind of product is it?
 What makes it stand out?
 Is it feasible to develop the product?**
 - **BUSINESS GOALS** to answer the questions: **How is the product going to benefit the company?
 What are business goals?**

 ### Competitive Analysis Matrix
-The last artifact in High-level product documentation was **Competitive Analysis Matrix** I filled in the following rows for several products:
+The last artifact in High-level product documentation was the **Competitive Analysis Matrix** I filled in the following rows for several products:
 - **Vision** with **Goal and Target segment**;
 - **Marketing** with **Pricing and  Unique value proposition**;
-- **End user support** with **Trainings, User guide and Help desk**;
+- **End-user support** with **Trainings, User guide and Help desk**;
 - **Features**.

-## Product from user prospective
+## Product from a user perspective
 As soon as high-level product documentation was ready, I decided to go deeper with more detail from the user's point of view.

 ### Persona
 The first artifact I created was **Persona**
 I downloaded a template [here](https://www.romanpichler.com/) and filled in the following fields:
 - **PICTURE & NAME** to answer the questions: **What does the persona look like?
 What is his/her name?** I chose a realistic and plausible picture and name.
-- **DETAILS** to answer the questions: **What are persona’s relevant characteristics and behaviors?** I wrote in demographics, such as age, gender, occupation, and income; psychographics, including lifestyle, social class, and personality; and behavioral attributes like usage patterns, attitudes and brand loyalty.
+- **DETAILS** to answer the questions: **What are the persona’s relevant characteristics and behaviors?** I wrote in demographics, such as age, gender, occupation, and income; psychographics, including lifestyle, social class, and personality; and behavioral attributes like usage patterns, attitudes and brand loyalty.
-- **GOAL** to answer the questions: **What problem does persona want to solve or which benefit does the character seek?
-Why would persona want to use or buy the product?**
+- **GOAL** to answer the questions: **What problem does the persona want to solve or which benefit does the character seek?
+Why would a persona want to use or buy the product?**

 <img src="Images/Persona.png" alt="Persona"/>

 ### User Journey and User Scenarios
-Then I tried to restore user way to achieve the goals.
+Then I tried to restore the user's way to achieving the goals.
 And I came up with **User Journey**.

 To show the value of the product, I created three user scenarios and posted them on YouTube.
 Please see the reference to watch them.